 NameInClass helps parents, teachers and the simply curious understand how popular a baby name really is — and answer the question every parent secretly asks: “will my child be the only one with this name in their class, or one of five?”

 We turn decades of official birth-registration data into clear, honest name profiles.
-For every name you get its popularity ranking, a 29-year trend, its meaning and origin, notable people who share it, and our signature classroom prediction — an estimate of how many children in a typical class of 30 are likely to share that name.
+For every name you get its popularity ranking, a 30-year trend and our signature classroom prediction — plus, where we have reliable sourced information for that name, its meaning and origin and notable people who share it — an estimate of how many children in a typical UK class of 28 are likely to share that name.

 Most baby-name sites either list meanings with no data, or show a raw popularity rank with no sense of what it means in real life.
 We do both, and we add the context that actually matters to parents: not just “this name is ranked #212”, but “a child with this name will almost certainly be the only one in their class.”

-We don’t invent, estimate or pad our rankings.
+We don’t invent, pad or reorder our rankings — every UK and US rank on this site comes straight from the official ONS and SSA releases.
+Where a number is a calculated estimate rather than a published figure — our classroom predictions, and US birth counts, which the SSA rankings don’t include — we label it as an estimate.
 Every figure on the site traces back to one of these official sources.
 Where a calculation is our own (such as the classroom prediction), we explain exactly how it works on our methodology page.

 Names matter to people, so we take getting them right seriously.
 If you ever spot a figure that looks wrong, please tell us via our contact page — we check every correction against the source data and fix genuine errors quickly.

-NameInClass is an independent information site.
-We are not affiliated with the ONS, the SSA or any government body.
+NameInClass is published by an independent publisher based in the United Kingdom, trading as NameInClass.
+We are a small independent operation, not a media group, and we are not affiliated with the ONS, the SSA or any government body.
 Nothing on this site is medical, legal or financial advice.